 I do not know any Christians who do not long for a life of abundance as promised by Jesus.
 And yet hardly anyone seems to live in such abundance.
 When asked about possible reasons for this, most cite two main causes.
 Some say the "evil fallen world" is to blame.
 The abundance described by Jesus is only to be had in heaven.
 Others see the cause in the "faith failures" of individual Christians.
 They have too little faith, practice hidden sins, are unreconciled and bitter, etc.

-I do not deny that the above-mentioned reasons are certainly correct and have their negative effects.
-But after years of research and my own experience, I have come to the conclusion that there is another, much more important reason for this circumstance:
+It is true that the above-mentioned reasons are correct and have negative effects.
+But after years of research and my own experience, I have come to the conclusion that there is another, very important reason for this circumstance, namely:

 You have probably never heard of them.
 The story of "Romana" can help you to recognise the doctrine and works of the Nicolaitans, which are mentioned in the Bible in Revelation, chapter 2, and to understand their negative effects.